rock-core/autoproj/README.txt

 What is Autoproj
 ----------------
-Autoproj allows to easily install and maintain software that is under source form (usually from a version control system).
+Autoproj allows to easily install and maintain software that is under source code form (usually from a version control system).
 It has been designed to support a package-oriented development process, where each package can have its own version control repository (think "distributed version control").
 It also provides an easy integration of the local operating system (Debian, Ubuntu,